giantswarm/roadmap/README.md

 A: We encourage you to comment and provide feedback on the issues themselves.

-**Q: How can I request a feature be added to the roadmap?**

-> [name=oshrat - Do we refer to the 'Contact Us' page on the website, or is there a way via GitHub that is preferable and we should mention]

-> [name=snizhana - Do we want to allow users to create issues directly for feature requests?]

 Learn more about Giant Swarm at https://www.giantswarm.io

-> [name=oshrat - do we want to add a security disclosure and/or license like AWS?]